dusanlazic/avala/docs/docs/client/setup.md

 avl.start()
 ```

-Running the script should connect to the server and display server configuration.
-It will also warn you that no exploit directories are registered.
+Running the script should connect to the server and display its configuration.
+It will also warn you that no exploit directories are registered yet.

 !!! info  "TODO"
     asciinema replay of running the server

 ## Register exploit directories

 Avala client needs to know where the exploit scripts will be located at.
-Create a directory of arbitrary name in your current directory (e.g. `exploits`) and register it.
+Create a directory of arbitrary name (e.g. `sploits`) in your current directory and register it.

 ```py title="client.py" hl_lines="10"
 from avala import Avala